 Creating Hair Cards for Realtime Characters

 Discover a technique for generating realistic hair styles for realtime application, like video games.
 This workflow utilizes Blender's particle hair system along with Bezier curves to deliver a non-destructive hair card creation and grooming process.
-Create AAA hair like the pros!Start a Free Trial or Watch Video Trailer
+Create AAA hair like the pros!Start your Free Trial or Watch Video Trailer

 Build efficient, believable hair styles for your video game characters.